OumarouSoro/Mini_Project/Analysis.md

    #### Script for AMR screening using abricate 1.0.1
 ```
  #!/bin/bash
- #Script written by Oumarou Soro
+ #Script written by Oumarou Soro and Mike Mugo
  #Date: 25 November 2023
  #Go to the current directory
     cd ./